THUNDERGROOVE/SDETool2/readme.md

 	Starts an http server that acts as a JSON endpoint to the SDE for more information see the server section -port
 		Set the port.
 Defaults to 80
+-pf
+    If given a string, it will pull a fit from Protofits.com.
+Currently this doesn't work as viewing fits requires you to be logged in.
+-clip
+    If given a string, it will get a CLF fit from your clipboard.
 ```

+You may find more hidden gems in ``` SDETool2 -help ```

+Fits
+====
+I just recently implemented basic CLF fitting imports and added ```SDEType``` fields to the structures.
+I plan on adding more methods to lookup information on fits.

+My end goal is to be able to create a list of statistics and compare the entire fit across multiple versions of DUST using previous versions of the SDE, including hotfixes in the event they are uploaded.

 Server
 ======